 What is term life insurance?

 Term life insurance ensures your loved ones continue to receive income after you pass away.
-The policy only pays out if you die during the term of the policy.3 Therefore, term life insurance helps assure beneficiaries their lifestyle and financial goals won't change if they pass away during the term of the life insurance policy.
+The policy only pays out if death happens during the term of the policy.3 Therefore, term life insurance helps assure beneficiaries their lifestyle and financial goals won't change if they pass away during the term of the life insurance policy.

 What is final expense insurance?